 - Database of British Hills, assembled by Graham Jackson, Chris Crocker, John Barnard, George Gradwell, Simon Edwardes and Mark Jackson

 In some cases, source data has been extensively modified and improved to provide more accurate information.
 All photos are publicly licensed from sources including Panoramio, Wikipedia, Picasa, and flickr.
-See peak pages for more source info. peakery users also contribute peak info, photos, summit logs, and route information.
+See peak pages for more source info. peakery members also have contributed extensive peak info, photos, summit logs, and route information.